nidhin077/home-creators/README.md

 * We use [asdf](https://asdf-vm.com/) as our package manager to install all languages and utilities possible so that they can be easily installed and, more importantly, support multiple versions simultaneously.
 * We use [just](https://github.com/casey/just) command runner to execute tasks (available in `$HOME/bin`).
 We favor `just` over `make` for new packages but `make` is still a great tool for legacy requirements.
 * We use [pass](https://www.passwordstore.org/) the standard unix password manager for managing secrets that should not be in plaintext.
+* To see the rest, run `homectl doctor` which lists all the "standard" (typical) tools and their versions

 ## Secrets Management